DFS-Optimizer/DailyFantasySports/TestRequestREADME.txt

 Need:

 -To tailor to our app UI to determine on what action(MainActivity) do these classes run.
--Replace Uri value to corresponding IP or url we will be requestion from
+-Replace Uri value to corresponding IP or url we will be requested from